AlisAquilae/Academia/content/Notes/Literature Notes/River Flow and Morphology/Reader RFM-Chapter 3-Derivation of the St-Venant equations.md

 >[!Note]
 >(for $P$ and $R$, see [[Reader RFM-Chapter 2-Basic descriptions and assumptions|Chapter 2]])

-3. Combining the aspects above, oen may assume that there exists a constant $c$, such that
+3. Combining the aspects above, one may assume that there exists a constant $c$, such that

 $$
 F_f = -c \, u^2 \, P